PatrickCoakley23/Angels_Breath/README.md

 </p>
 </details>

-the first two sections just mentioned differ based on the whiskey selected.
+The first two sections just mentioned differ based on the whiskey selected.
 This whiskey package section however is the exact same for all three whiskey clubs.
 This section just briefly explains the added extras aside from the bottle of whiskey the **Angel's Share** members receive each month;

 - Flavour profiles and tasting notes for each bottle.